 By Beth Goldstein

-Beth Goldstein is executive director and industry analyst of accessories and footwear for The NPD Group, a research consulting firm.
+Beth Goldstein is executive director and industry analyst of accessories and footwear for research firm The NPD Group.